-- Enter the gym as soon as you leave your ride (bus or car) or as soon as you are through with breakfast.
+- Enter your designated area as soon as you leave your ride (bus or car) or as soon as you are through with breakfast.

 Items such as skateboards, electronic devices, radios, cameras, trading cards,fidget spinners, toys, laser pointers, etc. are not necessary to the instructional program and may be disruptive and therefore should be left at home.
 If these items or others not essential to the educational process are brought to school, they will be confiscated and returned only to a parent or guardian who comes to pick them up.
 Repeated offenses may result in harsher consequences.

 Students may have a cell phone at school.
 It must be turned off and kept in the student’s backpack.
+Cell phones may be confiscated if not in compliance.
 Students may use the school phone with permission from a school employee.
 School Board Policy states “Sexting, the electronic transmission or “reception and retention” of pornographic pictures, if found on a device in the possession of a student on school property or at a school-related event, will result in suspension/expulsion.
 Sexting events that occur off campus are subject to review by school officials to determine whether or not bullying or harassment is involved.
 In the event the picture exploits a minor, all students involved will be reported to law enforcement authorities.”

 WEAPONS AND THREATS